koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 [SCSS/SASS files into a single CSS file](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/partials/head.html#L30), but I was not minimizing it.

-[^deps-fix]: This blog, and my personal page were using [Material UI CSS](https://www.muicss.com/) and [jquery](https://jquery.com/) 😱 for no real reason. 😅
+[^deps-fix]: This blog and my personal page used [Material UI CSS](https://www.muicss.com/) and [jquery](https://jquery.com/) 😱 for no real reason. 😅

-[^preload]: Some resources are downloaded only when the browser reaches the HTML page calling it, but [it is possible to pre-load](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload), so that the files are ready to be used later on.
+[^preload]: Some resources are downloaded only when the browser reaches the HTML page calling it, but [it is possible to pre-load](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) so that the files are ready to be used later on.

 ## Images: WebP, Animated WebP, and right-sizing